Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Results and Discussion

 We propose a rearrangement of the effective angle of attack definition \cref{Eq:alpha_eff} to separate the contributions of the reaction and vortex formation delays.
 The full history of the pitch rate $\dot{\alpha}(t)$ is only considered with the reaction delay term, which corresponds to $\kindex{\tau}{2}-\kindex{\tau}{1}$.
 The vortex formation lag is determined using the characteristic pitch rate of the pitching kinematic at the moment when the static stall angle is exceeded ($\dot{\alpha}(\kindex{t}{ss})$):

 This modified formulation aims to more accurately represent the physics of dynamic stall under complex kinematics by considering different phases of the stall process and how they can be represented in the effective angle of attack.
+The model results with this modification are labeled as the \textit{modified model} in \cref{fig:GKs}.

 The modified formulation resolves the errors observed following the original approach (\cref{fig:GKs}).
 For linear pitch motion, both approaches yield identical results for the attached flow region and stall onset timing, and the proposed modification improves post-stall lift prediction (\cref{fig:GKs}b).
-This equivalence shows that the modification preserves the model's capabilities for linear motions.
-The minor post-stall improvements come from the better treatment of smoothing effects of the Eldredge function used to generate linear motions.
+This equivalence shows that the modification preserves the model capabilities for linear motions.
+The minor post-stall improvements come from the better treatment of smoothing effects of the Eldredge function used to generate linear motions (\cref{Eq:Eldredge}).
 For nonlinear motions, both stall onset timing and post-stall lift prediction show considerable improvement with the modified formulation (\cref{fig:GKs}a,c).

 The model evaluation across the whole dataset is presented in \cref{fig:GKerrors}.
 The stall onset delays predicted by the generalised Goman-Khrabrov model following the \citeauthor{Ayancik2022} approach are compared with the modified formulation and experimental results (\cref{fig:GKerrors}a).
 The original generalised Goman-Khrabrov approach introduces stall onset prediction errors up to one convective time, with error magnitude correlating with acceleration intensity.
 These deviations arise from the increasing discrepancy between instantaneous and characteristic pitch rates as kinematic nonlinearity increases.
-The proposed modification significantly reduces these errors and aligns the model's stall onset predictions with experimental observations across the full range of tested kinematics.
+The proposed modification significantly reduces these errors and aligns the model stall onset predictions with experimental observations across the full range of tested kinematics.

 The coefficient of determination $R^2$ values for both modelling approaches are presented in \cref{fig:GKerrors}b.
 Both formulations yield high $R^2$ values, above \num{0.96}, indicating good agreement between model predictions and experimental data for the overall lift evolution.
 This high correlation demonstrates that both approaches capture the main features of dynamic stall, with the differences appearing in the detailed timing and magnitude of the lift peaks.
 The modification for nonlinear motions provides additional improvement in the $R^2$, particularly for cases with high accelerations.